+U,V Components were computed by using (GEMPAK):

 U = -sin(direction) wind_speed;

 V = -cos(direction) wind_speed;

 4.0 QUALITY CONTROL PROCEDURES

 For all parameters, the data has been visually checked, looking for extremely and unusual low/high values and/or periods with constant values.
-Nocturnal radiation data has been checked for non-zero values; wind speed and direction for sensor freezing and/or unusual high values.
+Nocturnal radiation data has been checked for non-zero values; wind speed and direction for sensor freezing and/or unusual high values; precipitation data has been checked for delayed measurement due to the melting of solid precipitation.
 Where possible, cross-checking among the variation of different measured parameters (e.g., precipitation with relative humidity) was also performed to assure the consistency among the variations of different variables under the same conditions.

 The quality control flags follow the CEOP data flag definition document.

 5.0 GAP FILLING PROCEDURES

 No gap filling procedure was applied.

 6.0 DATA REMARKS

 6.1 Pl's assessment of the data

 6.1.1 Instruments problems

-The relative humidity sensor was found to be damaged (flag B/D) from October 17, 2006 and it has been replaced on February 11, 2007.

-The datalogger has been replaced on October 17, 2006.
+None.

-6.1.2 Quality issues

-Due to sensor freezing, in some cases wind speed and direction were recorded as 0 and 360, respectively, and, thus, considered bad.
+6.1.2 Quality issues Due to sensor freezing, in some cases wind speed and direction were recorded as 0 and 360, respectively, and, thus, considered bad.
 Sometimes, unusual high values were recorded and they were classified as bad.
 Due to slow melting of solid precipitation in the not-heated rain gauge, precipitation is sometimes recorded with delay in case of below-zero air temperature.
 Zero-precipitation is also recorded during snowfall if air temperature is below 0°C. All these data were considered dubious.
 There is a general tendency of the sensor to over-estimate relative humidity and to reach saturation conditions.

-6.2 Missing data periods

-Data are missed from July 7, 2006 at 00:00 to July 26, 2006 at 5 and from August 6, 2006 at 7:00 to October 17, 2006 at 3:00 for datalogger malfunctioning.

-7.0 REFERENCE REQUIREMENTS

-Original data was collected and is provided within the framework of the Ev-K2-CNR/NAST Joint Scientific and Technological Research Project, funded by Italian Ministries and National Research Council through the Ev-K2-CNR Committee.
+6.2 Missing data periods Wind Direction data are missing from May 6, 2007 at 4:00 to June 23, 2007 at 17:00 due to sensor malfunctioning.
+7.0 REFERENCE REQUIREMENTS Original data was collected and is provided within the framework of the Ev-K2-CNR/NAST Joint Scientific and Technological Research Project, funded by Italian Ministries and National Research Council through the Ev-K2-CNR Committee.
+8.0 REFERENCES Ueno, K., and R. Aryal.

-8.0 REFERENCES

-Ueno, K., and R. Aryal.
 2008.
 Impact of tropical convective activity on monthly temperature variability during non-monsoon season in the Nepal Himalayas.
 Accepted to Jour.
 Geo.
 Res.
 Ueno K., K. Toyotsu, L. Bertolani and G. Tartari, 2008.
 Stepwise onset of monsoon weather observed in the Nepal Himalayas.
 Mon.
 Wea.
 Rev., 136, 2507-2522.
 Ueno K., and A. P. Pokhrel, 2002: Intra-seasonal air temperature variation in the Nepal Himalayas, Mausam, 53, 281-288.
 Bollasina, M., L. Bertolani, and G. Tartari, 2002: Meteorological observations in the Khumbu Valley, Nepal Himalayas, 1994-1999, Bull.
 Glac.
 Res., 19, 1-11.
 Ueno K., R. B. Kayastha, M. R. Chitrakar, O. R. Bajracharya, A. P. Pokhrel, H. Fujinami, T. Kadota, H. Iida, D. P. Manandhar, M. Hattori, T. Yasunari, and M. Nakawo, 2001: Meteorological observations during 1994-2000 at the Automatic Weather Station (GEN-AWS) in Khumbu region, Nepal Himalayas, Bull.
 Glac.
 Res., 18, 23-30.
 Bertolani, L., M. Bollasina, and G. Tartari, 2000: Recent biennial variability of meteorological features in the Eastern Highland Himalayas, Geophys.
 Res.
 Lett., 17, 2185-2188.
 Tartari, G., G. P. Verza, and L. Bertolani, 1999: Meteorological data at the Pyramid Laboratory.
 In: A. Lami, R. Mosello, G. Giussani (Eds), Limnology of high altitude in the Khumbu Valley, Nepal.
 Documenta Ist.
 Ital.
 Idrobiol.
 Ueno K., H. Iida, H. Yabuki, K. Seko, A. Sakai, G. S. Lhakupa, R. B. Kayastha, A. P. Pokhrel, M. L. Shrestha, T. Yasunari, and M. Nakawo, 1996: Establishment of the GEN Automatic Weather Station (AWS) in Khumbu region, Nepal Himalayas, Bull.
 Glac.
 Res., 14, 13-22.